donbright/earcutr/README.md

 This code, instead, implements a Circular Doubly Linked List entirely on top of a Rust Vector, so that there is no unsafe code, and no reference cycles.
-This does not even use Rc, Box, Arc, etc. The pointers in normal Linked List Node code have been replaced by integers which index into a single Vector of Nodes.
+This does not use Rc, Box, Arc, etc. The pointers in normal Linked List Node code have been replaced by integers which index into a single Vector of Nodes.
+This vector is called 'll' and is created inside "earcut".

 #### Install